-NHI strives to provide patients with a patient-friendly, service-oriented environment for their surgical procedures.
+NHI at TOA strives to provide patients with a patient-friendly, service-oriented environment for their surgical procedures.
 This center has pioneered many aspects of hip arthroscopy techniques and joint preserving procedures.
 We work toward changing other areas of hip surgery such as anterior total hip replacement and surgical dislocation.

 When one of our surgeons recommends an orthopedic surgical treatment, you will be given a distinct set of written guidelines to be followed pre-operatively, post-operatively and during the rehabilitation phase after surgery.

 Again, you will be given your own instructions to be followed, but generally,

 - Do not eat or drink anything after 11pm the night before your surgical procedure.

 - On the day of surgery, wear comfortable clothes that you could get over a bulky dressing and bring sturdy shoes.